-I'll also be adding insights into how this site was built with code examples and thoughts on how those could be further developed.
+I'll also provide insights into how this site was made, as well as code examples and thoughts on how those could be further developed.

 Feel free to leave questions or comments at the bottom of each post - I just ask people to create an account to filter out the spammers.
 You won't receive any unsolicited communication or find your email sold to a marketing list.

 Wagtail’s Draftail rich text editor lacks any way to add bookmarks to heading tags so that you can link back to that position on the page from elsewhere.
 In this example, I create a simple StreamBlock to add to your Streamfields that includes heading size, alignment and an optional bookmark.
 I use ChoiceBlocks for the field values, a custom template with some basic logic and also include some validation to ensure the entered bookmark is a valid slug.
 This is a good example to work through if you're starting out with Wagtail and getting used to working with blocks and StreamFields.

 Wagtail 3.0 is out with a lot of significant changes in architecture requiring code updates.
 The biggest work I found was the change in the way custom edit panels are handled in the admin interface which isn't well documented yet.
 Here are some examples I worked through to get up and running.

 Shiny Apps are great tool for creating interactive R programs which can be embedded into any web page.
 Depending on the app, it can be built as a dashboard for reporting and analysis, extracting data or even running fully fledged machine learning algorithms based on your requirements.

 This example walks you through creating an interactive Leaflet Map, publishing it to a Shiny Server and embedding it in your website.

 A well-hidden feature in markdown is the DIV notation that lets you create multi-column format in your outputs.
 Extremely useful for displaying tabular content or tables alongside the accompanying graph.

 Here's a quick example of the latter using R Markdown.